chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 # Installation

-##
-Disclaimer
-This version of the code requires Klipper commit [`272e815`](https://github.com/Klipper3d/klipper/commit/272e815522b0bc8e0806e052b73a5cc1af979cd7) or newer.
-Using an older Klipper version may cause compatibility issues.

 ## Wiring
 ![Sensor pins](Images/SensorPins.jpg)
 **If you are somehow still on a platform with 5V IO pins you are going to need a level shifter for SDA and SCL.
 Examples include ATMEL based boards like ramps and the old creality boards.
 If in doubt measure the voltage on the SDA pin before connecting.**